-Take five pounds seeded layer raisins, two pounds seedless raisins or cleaned currants, one pound figs, one pound citron, one-half pound candied orange peel, one-half pound candied cherries, two ounces candied ginger, one teaspoonful ground cinnamon; chop well and mix thoroughly, or, better still, grind all together with a vegetable chopper.
+Take five pounds seeded layer raisins, two pounds seedless raisins or cleaned currants, one pound figs, one pound citron, one-half pound candied orange peel, one-half pound candied cherries, two ounces candied ginger, one teaspoonful ground cinnamon; chop well and mix thoroly, or, better still, grind all together with a vegetable chopper.
 Cream one pound cocoanut butter with one pound flour.
-Separate sixteen eggs; beat whites to a stiff froth; beat yolks with one pound pulverized sugar until light, then add alternately a spoonful each of beaten whites and the creamed butter and flour; beat and mix well.
-Add the fruit and one pint grape juice; mix thoroughly and put in large oiled pan and bake two hours in moderate oven.
+Separate sixteen eggs; beat whites to a stiff froth; beat volks with one pound pulverized sugar until light, then add alternately a spoonful each of beaten whites and the creamed butter and flour; beat and mix well.
+Add the fruit and one pint grape juice, one pint of red, sparkling non-alcoholic wine; mix thoroly and put in large oiled pan and bake two hours in moderate oven.
 The longer this cake is kept the better it will get.
 Keep well wrapped in a close box.
 Almond meats may be used as a substitute for the candied cherries.
-Sometimes one pint of grape brandy with grape juice combined improves the cake with age.
+(Sometimes one pint of grape brandy with grape juice combined improves the cake with age.)